Optimal enzyme rhythms in cells: Enzyme rhythms that combine transcriptional and posttranslational regulation

-where $\uvb = \uvref+\duvb$, the vector $|\uvt|$ contains the absolute values from $\uvt$, $\pvt^{\rm max}(\uvb, \omega)$ describes frequency-dependent amplitude bounds.
-If a solution is such that all constraints are inactive, the constraints can be ignored and Eqs~(\ref{eq:optstaticvector}) or (\ref{eq:optperiodic}) can be used instead.
-This is the case, e.g., for adaptive rhythms with small amplitudes $\xvt$, all enzymes being active in the reference state.
-In all other cases, the constraints will affect the solution; if an enzyme hits a constraint, this will have secondary effects on other enzymes, and thus on the entire optimal state (see SI \ref{sec:RhythmConstraintsLagrange}).
+with the bound $\devb \ge - \evb$, where $\evb = \evref+\devb$.
+The vector $|\esymbolvt|$ contains the absolute values from $\esymbolvt$ and $\pvt^{\rm max}(\evb, \omega)$ describes some frequency-dependent, real-valued amplitude bounds as described above.
+If a solution $(\devb, \esymbolvt)$ satisfies all constraints, the constraints can be ignored and we can use the simple formula Eq.~(\ref{eq:simpleOptimalityProblem}).
+This typically holds for adaptive rhythms with small perturbation amplitudes $\xvt$, and assuming that all enzymes were active in the reference state.
+In all other cases, i.e~if constraints are active, they affect the solution; if an enzyme hits a constraint, there will be secondary effects on other enzymes and eventually on the entire optimal state (see SI \ref{sec:RhythmConstraintsLagrange}).

-Mathematically, active constraints can be treated by Langrange multipliers, which lead to extra terms in the solution for $\duvb$ and $\uvt$.
-Instead of Eqs (\ref{eq:optstaticvector}) and (\ref{eq:optperiodic}), we obtain (proof in SI \ref{sec:RhythmConstraintsLagrange})